jeygith/cleanuperr/README.md

 > [!TIP]
 > Refer to the [Environment variables](#Environment-variables) section for detailed configuration instructions and the [Setup](#Setup) section for an in-depth explanation of the cleanup process.

-## Key features
-- Marks unwanted files as skip/unwanted in the download client.
-- Automatically strikes stalled or stuck downloads.
-- Removes and blocks downloads that reached the maximum number of strikes or are marked as unwanted by the download client or by cleanuperr and triggers a search for removed downloads.

 > [!IMPORTANT]
 > Only the **latest versions** of the following apps are supported, or earlier versions that have the same API as the latest version: